The American Citizen Services (ACS) Sections in Saudi Arabia operate by appointment only for all customers needing

-Public hours: In light of the COVID-19 response, routine services are available by appointment only from Sunday through Thursday from 9 am to 11 am.
+In light of the COVID-19 response, emergency services are available by appointment only.
 To request an emergency appointment, please email the ACS unit nearest to you: RiyadhACS@state.gov; JeddahACS@state.gov; or DhahranACS@state.gov.

-- U.S. Passports Services (for new passports or renewals)
+- U.S. Passport Services (for new passports or renewals)

 - Notary and Other Services (evidence of marital status, requests for police letters, Social Security issues, questions about voting, or Federal Benefits)